Skip to content

-Is Cooked Or Raw Ewedu Leaves During Pregnancy Better?
+Should I Eat Cooked Or Raw Ewedu Leaves During Pregnancy?

-Raw ewedu leaves contain higher concentrations of phytochemicals like tannins, which have anti-nutrient properties, this means drinking ewedu leaves smoothies, or eating raw ewedu leaves may lower nutrient absorption.
-Research reveals that heat may equally lower the anti-nutrient potency of tannins [9,10].
+The raw leaves contain higher concentrations of phytochemicals such as tannins, which have anti-nutrient properties, which means drinking ewedu leaves smoothies, or eating raw ewedu leafs may lower nutrient absorption.
+Therefore, eating cooked ewedu leaves is safer for pregnant women because heat can help lower the potency of anti-nutrients like tannins [9, 10] found in the leaf research reveals.

 Tannins are not bad though, because they have antioxidant properties like scavenging free radicals, but they also can interfere with nutrient absorption, which makes them potential antinutrient agents.